php-repos/file-manager-documentations/filename-class.md

 assert_true($result instanceof Directory);
 assert_true('/home/user/subdirectory' === $result->path->string());
 ```
----

 ### file

-It returns a File object by appending the filename to the given root directory.
+It returns a `File` object by appending the filename to the given root directory.

+> **Note**
+> For more information on the `File` class, please read [its documentation](https://phpkg.com/packages/file-manager/documentations/file-class)

 ```php
 public function file(Directory $root): File